I’ve heard it many times before, both online and in person:

 The bottom line is this: If you’re avoiding used items, then you’re leaving a lot of money on the table.

 Your Homework – Look around your house for items that are used, complete, and still have the original box.
-Think used board games, used kitchen appliances, used DVDs, used video games, etc. Scan these items and see at what price other Amazon sellers are selling that item in used condition.
+Think used board games, used electronics, used movies, used books, used video games, etc. Scan these items (I use the Scoutify app) and see at what price other Amazon sellers are selling that item in used (or collectible) condition.
 If you no longer want these items, then do an experiment and send a few to Amazon.
 Be sure that the item is complete (including instructions, if applicable), and be sure that you list the condition as detailed as you can in the item description.

 Now, I’d love to hear from you.
 Do you sell used items?
 If not, what’s stopping you?
 What used items do you try to stay away from?
 Do you have any “home run” stories you’d like to share about selling a used item?
 I’d love to hear from you, so comment below.